sulami/FrankenWM/README.md

 Installation
 ------------

-You need libxcb, xcb-proto, xcb-util, xcb-util-keysyms and xcb-util-wm then, copy `config.def.h` as `config.h` and edit to suit your needs.
+You need xcb and xcb-utils then, copy `config.def.h` as `config.h` and edit to suit your needs.
 Build and install.